Creating an Electronic Child Care Attendance System

 Tracking attendance of children participating in Washington’s child care subsidy program is currently done on paper forms, creating a complicated and confusing process for families, providers, and the State.
 It can also result in incorrect payments to providers.
-Now, the federal government is requiring us to improve our attendance records for child care subsidies.
+In response to state audits regarding billing accuracy, DEL is implementing an improved attendance system.

-DEL is purchasing a digital attendance system to simplify and improve how we track children’s participation in child care.
-The digital system will work on smartphones, tablets, and computers in a child care provider’s place of business.
-The system will track, store, and report on child attendance to support provider billing.
-The digital system will be easier to use and more accurate.
+DEL has purchased an electronic attendance system to simplify and improve how we track children’s participation in child care.
+The electronic system works on smartphones, tablets, and computers in a child care provider’s place of business.
+The system tracks, stores, and reports on child attendance to support provider billing.
+The electronic system is easier to use and more accurate.

 The goals of the Attendance Project are:

 - Replace the manual paper attendance system used by most providers with a modern, off-the-shelf, cloud-based software.

 - Reduce the amount of time that providers and State workers spend tabulating attendance hours.

 - Reduce billing inaccuracies and overpayments with internal controls over child care payments.

 - Implement the new system in a manner that supports providers’ different comfort levels with technology.